 For further information on these and other risks, please see the risks and uncertainties described in Part I, Item 1A.
 Risk Factors of our 2024 Form 10-K, and those described from time to time in our reports on Form 10-0 filed with the Securities and Exchange Commission (SEC).

 BROWN-FORMAN A World of OPPORTUNITY

-Highlights: First Half Fiscal 2025
+Highlights: First Quarter of Fiscal 2025

-Net sales decreased 5% (flat organic1)
+Net sales decreased 8%